afeld/python-public-policy/syllabus.md

 ## Accessibility

 Academic accommodations are available for students with disabilities.
 Please visit the [Moses Center for Student Accessibility](https://www.nyu.edu/students/communities-and-groups/students-with-disabilities.html) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
 Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.

+## Technology Support

+You have 24/7 support via NYU's IT services.
+Explore the [NYU servicelink knowledgebase](https://nyu.service-now.com/servicelink/search_results.do?sysparm_search=student+guides&x=0&y=0&sysparm_fa=&sysparm_sp=&sysparm_cat=&sysparm_serv=&sysparm_location=24e7c87598a074004c8c03063d84e2a6&sysparm_role=&sysparm_base=) for troubleshooting and student guides (NYU Classes, Zoom, etc).
+Contact askIT@nyu.edu or 1-212-998-3333 (24/7) for technology assistance, or contact [Zoom's 24/7 technical support](https://support.zoom.us/hc/en-us/articles/201362003) (includes a chat function), or review [Zoom's support resources](https://support.zoom.us/hc/en-us/categories/200101697-Getting-Started).
+Your peers are another source of support, so you could ask a friend or classmate for help or tips.

+If you do not have the appropriate hardware technology nor financial resources to purchase the technology, consider applying for the NYU [Emergency Relief Grant](https://www.nyu.edu/admissions/financial-aid-and-scholarships/covid-relief-grant.html).